TylerLu/Developer-Finder/README.md

 ### [Optional] Register a Twilio account to send SMS

+When a chat started, the app will send SMS to notify the other side.
+In order to acheive this, we will create a trail Twillo.

-In this section, we are going to create a trail Twilio account, and verify some phone numbers due to restrictions of trial account.
-You may skip this section.
+But we need to verify other others' phone numbers in advance due to the restrictions of trial account.
+You can skip this section.

 #### Create a trial Twilio account and configure